Invisalign – Katy, TX

 How Invisalign Works

-At your consultation with Dr. Hoang, we’ll go over your options and explain the entire treatment process in greater detail.
+At your consultation with Dr. Girgius, we’ll go over your options and explain the entire treatment process in greater detail.
 However, here are the general steps for Invisalign:

 - We’ll take impressions of your teeth, create a customized treatment plan, and send the data to an Invisalign lab.